Leroymilo/C-Viz/readme.md

  Values with undefined result should show white on the resulting image.
  - Activate the virtual environment (see **Setup**).
  - Run `python shaders.py`

+This version has zoom (with mouse wheel) and pan (click and drag) support!